JanAhrens/JanAhrens.github.io/_posts/2014-06-17-heroku-with-c.markdown

 [ifconfig.me](http://ifconfig.me).
 It's a small service that returns your IP address along with some additional information.
 The only downside is that it's relatively slow.
-In this post I'll describe how I implemented a subset of ipconfig.me in C and deployed it to [Heroku](https://www.heroku.com/).
+In this post I'll describe how I implemented a subset of ifconfig.me in C and deployed it to [Heroku](https://www.heroku.com/).

 * [Is it possible?](#possible)